pion/mediadevices/README.md

 Result as of Nov 4, 2020 with Go 1.14 on a Raspberry pi 3, `mediadevices` can produce video, encode, send across network, and decode at **720p, 30 fps with < 500 ms latency**.

-The test was taken by capturing a camera stream, decoding the raw frames, encoding the video stream with mmal, and sending the stream through Webrtc, and decoding with H264.
+The test was taken by capturing a camera stream, decoding the raw frames, encoding the video stream with mmal, and sending the stream through Webrtc.

 ## FAQ